escusado/quick-firebase-queue/README.md

 ### Constraints

 *   The queue should use firebase as its job storage
-*   The jobs can be difreren type
+*   The jobs can be different type
-*   The workers must process data stores in firebase aswell
+*   The workers must process data stores in firebase as well

 ### Assumptions